Year ending 31 July 2025

 The University of Sunderland is a Higher Education Corporation established by Order of the Secretary of State under Section 121 of the Education Reform Act 1988, the statutory purpose of the University is "to provide higher education and further education and to carry out research, and to publish the results of the research or any other material arising out of or connected with it in such a manner as the corporation shall think fit".

 The University, and all other Higher Education Corporations created by the 1988 Act, were granted the status of 'Exempt Charities'.
 The Trustees of the exempt charity, the University of Sunderland, are the Members of the Board of Governors, which includes the Vice Chancellor along with staff and student representatives.
-They have oversight of the management of the University, and ensure that in achieving its charitable obligations the University establishes and performs its strategic aims and objectives in ways which are consistent with the Office for Students' guidance on the general principles of public benefit.
+They have oversight of the management of the University, and ensure that in achieving its charitable obligations, the University establishes and performs its strategic aims and objectives in ways which are consistent with the Office for Students' guidance on the general principles of public benefit.

-The University operates Campuses in Sunderland, London and in Hong Kong and also has a number of subsidiaries (companies all of which are wholly owned or effectively controlled by the University of Sunderland).
+The University operates Campuses in Sunderland, London and Hong Kong and also has a number of subsidiaries (companies all of which are wholly owned or effectively controlled by the University of Sunderland).

 Due Diligence